 How one woman is using Google Maps Platform to transform the trucking industry

-Chiamaka channeled her fascination with tech into the classroom.
+Chiamaka channelled her fascination with tech into the classroom.
 She became one of only 12 women to study computer science in her university class of 110 and, after years of hard work, was awarded a prestigious scholarship to an incubator program in Ghana at the Meltwater Entrepreneurial School of Technology.
-It was there that she set her sights on solving a real world problem.
+It was there that she set her sights on solving a real-world problem.

 Working closely with her two co-founders, Caryl and Tshepo, Chiamaka launched Truckr – a company that helps connect cargo owners with truck drivers in Ghana.
 In a region where the network of roads can be tricky to predict and understand, Google Maps Platform offers a reliable map of the area, allowing Truckr to show customers where their truck is in real time.